yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 A good example is the late Geoffrey Bawa.
 His houses have an elegant tropical modernism about them, and yet - visit one, like Lunuganga - if you know anything about house maintenance, you will notice that keeping out insects and dust requires a great deal of labour.
 These designs were not built for people on a budget; they were built for people who could afford servants.

 Another example: Palinda Kannangara is making a name for himself espousing minimalism and closer integration with nature.
 I very much like his style because it's quite close to what we really like in terms of colours, textures, and how light works in that space.
-But you may have a maximalist style; you may want something that looks more like a Scandinavian apartment, or something that feels more like a English cottage, or even something that inherits from sort of the Dutch Sri Lankan architectural tradition that you see in Galle or in Jaffna.
+But you may have a maximalist style; you may want something that looks more like a Scandinavian apartment, or something that feels more like an English cottage, or even something that inherits from sort of the Dutch Sri Lankan architectural tradition that you see in Galle or in Jaffna.

 Finally: treat your architects like doctors you don't particularly like.
 Get a second opinion.
 Once a project goes into serious planning, you are going to be stuck with that architect.
 We've both seen and experienced architects who don't listen to clients, vanish for months, or simply don't stick to timelines, so pick wisely.